xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/building-your-app/digest.md

 ## Build Process

-SvelteKit builds happen in two stages via `vite build` (or `npm run build`):
+SvelteKit builds in two stages via `vite build`:

 1. **Vite optimization**: Creates optimized production builds of server code, browser code, and service worker.
-Prerendering executes at this stage if configured.
+Prerendering happens here if configured.
-2. **Adapter tuning**: An adapter takes the production build and optimizes it for your target environment.
+2. **Adapter tuning**: An adapter optimizes the build for your target environment.

-## Avoiding Code Execution During Build
+## Preventing Code Execution During Build

-SvelteKit loads `+page/layout(.server).js` files and their imports during the build for analysis.
-Code that shouldn't execute at build time must check the `building` flag from `$app/environment`:
+Code in `+page/layout(.server).js` files is loaded during build for analysis.
+Use the `building` flag from `$app/environment` to prevent code execution at build time:

 ```js
 import { building } from '$app/environment';